Skip to content

 First RMM with MCP — an execution authority for external AI

-claude mcp add breeze-rmm \
+claude mcp add breeze-rmm --transport sse \

 --url https://your-api/api/v1/mcp/sse \